|Peripatus Home Page Travel Page >> Pacific Northwest, December 1998||Updated: 23-Oct-2018|

 As we waited for the bus to board, the rain teemed down.
 The brilliant white lights on tall poles surrounding the bus park seemed to undulate behind the curtains of rain.
 Perhaps unsurprisingly, it reminded me of an X-Files episode.
 Any moment I expected Mulder to come scuttling out of the shadows somewhere, into the light; water running down his face.
 It didn’t appear to have stopped for a moment since we arrived.

 The bus left on time at 0730 and we drove through the dark, wet morning, eastwards through the city, over bridges, and up the Fraser River valley into the coastal mountains.
-Here we caught our first glimpses of snow, with coniferous trees, steep gorges, waterfalls, kilometre-long trains, sawmills and logging trucks, RV camps (mercifully deserted) and mountains of bare rock.
-This was Canada.
+Here we caught our first glimpses of snow, with coniferous trees, steep gorges, waterfalls, kilometre-long trains, sawmills and logging trucks, deserted RV camps and mountains of bare rock.
+Canada.

 Just before lunch, which was at Cache Creek, we ran out of the rain and it remained more or less dry as we drove north to Prince George.
 This section of road roughly follows the Fraser River all the way.
 The scenery was postcard pretty: Christmas trees in the snow.
 About 1630 the sun lost itself behind the mountains to the west and by 1700 it was as black as any midnight I’ve ever seen.
 Remarkable.

 The bus arrived at Prince George around 2030.
 We were late because the driver had actually waited at one of our intermediate stops for a late middle aged woman who had become stranded when her ‘ride had broken down’.